 Det.
 Hilliard earned a bachelor’s degree from UNC-Chapel Hill and a master’s from NC State University.
 She has over 34 years in law enforcement.

-Officer Barton is a full-time officer with over 17 years of experience in law enforcement.
+Sergeant Barton is a full-time officer with over 17 years of experience in law enforcement.
 He began his career in the NYPD and recently retired from the Suffolk County Police Department in New York.
-After relocating to North Carolina in 2019, Officer Barton instantly knew he wanted to contribute and give back to this wonderful, welcoming state.
+After relocating to North Carolina in 2019, Sergeant Barton instantly knew he wanted to contribute and give back to this wonderful, welcoming state.
 He has a Bachelor of Science Degree in Criminal Justice and has attended three police academies over the course of his career including JCC's BLET program from which he graduated in May of 2020.

-Officer Barton is a dedicated husband, and father of four children and enjoys working out daily and spending time with his family's three dogs.
+Sergeant Barton is a dedicated husband, and father of four children and enjoys working out daily and spending time with his family's three dogs.
 He looks forward to taking an active role in serving and protecting the citizens of Wilson's Mills.